sophiewax/library-literacy-analysis/README.md

 **Step 2: Load the Data**
 You will need two datasets:
-1. A list of public library locations by state (available from IMLS Public Library Survey)
+1. A list of public library locations by state (e.g., libraries_by_state.csv)
-2. Adult literacy rates by state (e.g., from NCES)
+2. Adult literacy rates by state (e.g., literacy_rates.csv)

-Assume you have two CSV files:
+You have two CSV files:
 1. libraries_by_state.csv; libraries = pd.read_csv('libraries_by_state.csv')
 2. literacy_rates.csv ; literacy = pd.read_csv('literacy_rates.csv')